Lot 5 Peterson Kamwathi, Untitled (Sheep on Submarines). Sold Ksh 939,200

 The Art Auction East Africa 2018

-The Art Auction East Africa 2018 will be held on Monday 12 March 2018 at Den, dusitD2, 14 Riverside, off Riverside Drive, Nairobi.
+The Art Auction East Africa 2018 took place on 12 March 2018 at Den, dusitD2, 14 Riverside, off Riverside Drive, Nairobi.

 An annual Auction of Modern and Contemporary East African Art was launched in Kenya in 2013 to considerable public and media attention, locally and internationally.
 This is the first and remains the only commercial art auction in the region and has been hugely successful.
 Every year since its launch, sales have increased and the auction has been the most anticipated event in the Nairobi art calendar.
 The sale attracts both local and international art collectors with over 300 guests attending as well as telephone bidders from all over the world.